English Graduate Program

 Registration: Check website or class schedule for date.

 Project Proposal Due: Project proposals must be submitted by 5 p.m. on Friday, 5th week.
-Submit five copies of your proposal with a signed cover page to the Department of English, Comparative Literature, and Linguistics (University Hall-323).
+Submit five copies of your proposal with a signed cover page to the Department of English, Comparative Literature, and Linguistics (Gordon Hall-323).

 Enrollment in Graduate Seminars .
 Prerequisite: classified standing, eligibility for classified standing, or consent of instructor.
 Only those students enrolled in the Graduate Program will be allowed to register through Titan registration (Please note that missing your deadline for payment of fees will result in your being dropped from the courses for which you have registered.)